 Easy apple pie, made with phyllo dough crust.
 Buttery, flaky and the center is so gooey and delicious.
 This is not your classic apple pie… This is think outside the box kind of recipe :).

 For more out of the box recipes, try these pecan pie cups.

 No no no, this is not the type of goulash you probably know.
-This is a whole new goulash, no beef included.
+This is a whole new goulash, no meat included.
 Crispy buttery top, crispy buttery bottom and in between… is a heavenly gooey apple filling, this is my apple goulash.

 In the Middle East, goulash is the fillo dough – you know that thing you can find in the freezer section of your local grocery store.
 This amazing apple goulash is a little bit unusual, I have to admit.
 Instead of layering the fillo dough sheets under and above the filling – as we usually do- I layered some at the bottom and shredded the rest on the top, the result is a beautifully looking and super delicious treat.